Pamela Anderson Wears Red Hoodie And Knee-High Boots In New Instagram Pic

 Actress and model Pamela Anderson wore a red hoodie and knee-high boots ensemble in a new Instagram share.
-The rare color photo she shared with the social media site showed the superstar seated alongside her dog Star.
+The rare color photo she shared with the social media site showed the superstar seated alongside her dog, Star.
 The pup lovingly looked up at Pamela in the image.
 The animal activist appeared to add the title of the flirty French tune “Zou Bisou Bisou” in the caption as well.

 In the pic, Pamela was seated on what appeared to be a wooden log.
-The hoodie she wore in the pic appeared to have a graphic in the color white atop it and running down the garment’s sleeves.
-The red lifeguard sweatshirt appeared to be a nod to her days as a star of the campy 1990s television series Baywatch, which helped skyrocket for former Playboy Playmate’s career into the stratosphere.
+The hoodie she wore in the pic had white graphics on the front and running down the garment’s sleeves.
+The red lifeguard sweatshirt appeared to be a nod to her days as a star of the 1990s television series Baywatch, which helped skyrocket the former Playboy Playmate’s career into the stratosphere.

 With the cover-up, Pamela wore a stunning set of tan knee-high boots, which showed off her long and lean legs.
 Her head was covered with the hood of the sweatshirt and her arms were crossed in front of her.
-Pamela’s eyes were downcast in the image as she looked at Star.
+Pamela’s eyes were downcast as she looked at Star.

 Pamela and her pup were seated in a lovely, outdoor wooded area.
 It was not stated where the image was taken.
-Star lay down on the floor next to Pamela on an area covered with small, gray rocks.
-Behind Pamela were trees and a wooded area.
+Star lay down on the ground next to Pamela in an area covered with small, gray rocks.
 The serene spot was a perfect place not only for a photo but also to sit and reflect for a few quiet moments.
 A fan recognized it as Transfer Beach in Canada, but Pamela did not comment on their observation.

 “I look at Star and I can see my whole life pass before me, I can remember when he was 3 months, 6 months,… and whatever I was doing in my career I can kind of judge from the pictures and the memories that I have with Star.
 He’s been through everything with me,” said Pamela of her beloved pet to Modern Dog Magazine.

 As for the French song she appeared to quote in the caption, Pamela did not explain why she chose that particular tune.
-The song was a hit when both Gillian Hills and Maya Casabianca recorded it in the 1960s and later, found a resurgence in popularity when it was performed by the character of Don Draper’s new wife, Megan on the Season 5 premiere of Mad Men.

-Pamela’s son Brandon Lee, whose father is Motley Crue drummer Tommy Lee, commented that his mother should post more color photos.
-Her hue of choice is generally black and white.
+Pamela’s son, Brandon Lee, whose father is Motley Crue drummer Tommy Lee, commented that his mother should post more color photos.
+Her color scheme of choice is generally black-and-white.

 “Aww your pup is giving you love eyes,” said one follower.